geleto/cascador-ai/README.md

-# Cascador – An AI Agent Framework
+# Cascador-AI – An AI Agent Framework

-Cascador is an experimental AI agent framework built on top of the [Vercel AI SDK](https://sdk.vercel.ai/) and [Cascada](https://github.com/geleto/cascada), a fork of [Nunjucks](https://mozilla.github.io/nunjucks/).
-It simplifies workflows involving text generation, streaming, and structured data using large language models (LLMs).
-Cascador enables complex AI workflows with minimal overhead by combining robust templating and standardized LLM integrations.
-**
+[Cascador-AI](https://github.com/geleto/cascador-ai) is an AI agent framework that combines the [Vercel AI SDK](https://sdk.vercel.ai/) with the [Cascada Template Engine](https://github.com/geleto/cascada) (a fork of [Nunjucks](https://mozilla.github.io/nunjucks/)).
+Its core strength is automatically parallelized asynchronous templating, letting you write simple templates to orchestrate multiple Large Language Model (LLM) operations without explicit async/await handling or special constructs.

+Here's an improved introduction for your document:

+---

+# Cascador-AI – A Framework for Simplified AI Orchestration

+With [Cascador-AI](https://github.com/geleto/cascador-ai), you can focus on defining what your AI agents should achieve, while the framework handles the intricate details of orchestration, concurrency, and dependency management.
+Using an intuitive templating approach, Cascador-AI makes it easy to describe workflows in a way that’s both simple and flexible - no need to deal with complex async code or specialized constructs.
+Cascador-AI delivers simplicity, flexibility and performance in one package.

 **Note**: This documentation is for a project in the **experimental stage**.
 Cascador is in early development, with the codebase and architecture rapidly evolving.
 Many documented features are under development and may not be fully implemented yet.
 This documentation serves as an implementation reference and should not be considered production-ready.

-## About the Framework

-Cascador is built on two main technologies:

-1. **Vercel AI SDK Core**

-   Provides standardized integration with various Large Language Model providers such as:
-   OpenAI, Azure, Anthropic, Amazon Bedrock, Google Generative AI, Google Vertex AI, Mistral, x.AI Grok.

-2. **Cascada**

-   [Cascada](https://github.com/geleto/cascada/) is a template engine (fork from [Nunjucks](https://mozilla.github.io/nunjucks/))  designed to handle asynchronous operations seamlessly.

-   It automatically parallelizes independent components during rendering while managing data dependencies, all without requiring special syntax or explicit async handling.
-Cascada is ideal for AI agent workflows where templates often involve long-running tasks like LLM calls, reasoning steps, or external API requests.
-Some key features are:
-	- Automatic parallelization of independent operations
-	- Seamless handling of async operations without special syntax
-	- Support for async iterators and generators
-	- Template inheritance and composition
-	- Full programming constructs: variables, expressions, loops, conditionals, functions, scoping rules...

 ## Features

-1. **Parallelized Asynchronous Templating**: Use [Cascada](https://github.com/geleto/cascada) for easy templating that can handle async operations and can be automatically parallelized - no constructs or special syntax is needed.
+1. **Define Workflows with Automatically Parallelized Async Templating**

+	The [Cascada Template Engine](https://github.com/geleto/cascada) (a fork of [Nunjucks](https://mozilla.github.io/nunjucks/)) provides seamless async templating with automatic parallelization - no special syntax or explicit promise handling required.
+It automatically parallelizes concurrent tasks like LLM calls, API requests, and data processing while intelligently managing dependencies.

+	[Cascada](https://github.com/geleto/cascada) offers a complete programming model that makes templates dynamic and reusable.
+Features include template inheritance and composition, properly scoped variables, expressions, loops, conditionals, and functions.

+2. **Standardized LLM Integrations**

+   Built on the [Vercel AI SDK Core](https://sdk.vercel.ai/), which provides standardized integration with various Large Language Model providers such as:
+   OpenAI, Azure, Anthropic, Amazon Bedrock, Google Generative AI, Google Vertex AI, Mistral, x.AI Grok...

+3. **Rich Context Objects**

+	Context objects provide dynamic data and functionality to templates, supporting both static values and async sources like API calls or database queries.
+This makes it easy to integrate external services or encapsulate logic directly within templates for flexible and extensible workflows.

+4. **Flexible Outputs**

-2. **Flexible Outputs**: Generate text, stream responses, and create structured objects (using schemas like Zod or JSON Schema).
+   Generate or stream text and structured data (using [Zod](https://github.com/colinhacks/zod) or JSON Schema).

-3. **Filter Support**: Transform text, extract data (e.g., code blocks), and handle streams with built-in or custom filters.
-4. **Hierarchical Context**: Share and extend context across generators using the `parent` property.
+5. **Hierarchical Context and Configurations**

+   Generators and streamers can inherit properties from a shared configuration or parent generator.
+This allows defining hierarchical setups such as a base configuration, individual prompts with different LLMs, orchestrating agents for complex workflows, or exposing distinct APIs and data to different agents and prompts.

 ## Installation